Tri County Educational Center serves 363 students in grades 9-12.

 Percent Eligible For Free Lunch

-Tri County Educational Center's student population of 337 students has declined by 7% over five school years.
+Tri County Educational Center's student population of 363 students has stayed relatively flat over five school years.

 The teacher population of 9 teachers has grown by 50% over five school years.